 Tax Filings after Death

 Losing a loved one is never easy.
-In addition to grieving their loss, which can be a lifelong process, there is also the additional task of managing the deceased person’s affairs or estate.
-This can be especially burdensome if you are named as their executor, trustee, or personal representative.
+In addition to grieving their loss, there is also the additional responsibility of managing the deceased person’s affairs or estate.
+This can be especially burdensome if you are named as their executor, personal representative, or trustee.

 When administering an estate and acting on behalf of a loved one, there are several moving parts to consider.
-These include managing the distribution of assets and ensuring that final legal and tax requirements are met.
+These include paying final expenses, ensuring that final legal and tax requirements are met, and managing the distribution of assets.

 A qualified attorney can assist with required legal filings, such as opening a probate estate or retitling assets.